If this is love

 Jack sauce and Welsh rogue; black-coat knave.

 Insults suffered by members of the clergy in 16th and 17th century Britain, taken from a review of The Plain Man’s Pathways to Heaven: Kinds of Christianity in Post-Reformation England, 1570-1640 by Christopher Haigh.
-Submitted by Marika Rose.
+By Marika Rose.

 Full of dead men’s bones